TheBB/FlexArrays/README.rst

    array = FlexArray(ndim=2)

 Then insert the blocks you need.
+FlexArrays are instances of ordinary Python dictionaries.

 .. code-block:: python